-Then there’s the aforementioned camera lens.
+Then there’s the camera lens.
 The sensor protrudes by only 0.46 mm, which helps the device to remain flat when lying on its back.
 It’s barely noticeable, really, while the Galaxy S6 camera stuck out a distracting 1.7 mm from the device.

 On the front of the Galaxy S7, Samsung remains faithful to the previous design decisions.
 The proximity and light sensors are found on the top left of the device (next to the notification LED).
-Tthe loudspeaker for calls is in the center, and the front-facing camera is at the top right.
+The loudspeaker for calls is in the center, and the front-facing camera is at the top right.
 Even the physical home button with fingerprint sensor, centered below the display, is identically shaped and placed as on the S6.

 The S7's differences can be understood better with the hands than with the eyes.
-There are a few small details that have a big impact on the overall design, and it means the S7 is nothing but a pleasure to look at and hold.
+There are a few small details that have a big impact on the overall design, and it means the S7 is a pleasure to look at and hold.

 The Galaxy S7 features a Super AMOLED display with 1,440 x 2,560 resolution: the same specs as the S6.
-The screen is typical Samsung: that is to say, it’s sublime.
+The S7 screen is typical Samsung: that is to say, it’s sublime.
 Thanks to the QHD resolution and 5.1-inch display, a pixel density of 577 pixels-per-inch is achieved, guaranteeing great sharpness and detail.

 According to Samsung, the always-on function consumes little power because only individual pixels are activated.
 But I could see the effect it had on battery life, so I disabled it.

-Dust and water resistant to IP68 certification
+Dust and water resistant thanks to the IP68 certification

 After a two-year wait, the Galaxy S series is again dust and water resistant.
 This time, instead of just surviving temporary immersion, the Galaxy S7 is now capable of surviving a depth of up to 1.5 meters for up to 30 minutes.